What is Energy Efficiency in the Home

 These include upgrading their HVAC systems to newer, more efficient ones, installing LED lighting in their houses, and lowering their heating and cooling costs.
 Reduced annual expenditures from upgrading to more energy-efficient appliances typically pay for themselves rather fast.

 There is so much more you could do in reducing your carbon footprint than we already do.
 For example, we should aim to limit our water usage and stop leaving the lights on.
 For instance, compact fluorescent light bulbs (CFLs) are more energy-efficient than conventional incandescent bulbs because they require a lot less electricity to generate the same quantity of light.
-Similarly, an energy efficient boiler uses less fuel to heat a home to a given temperature than a less efficient model, so we must use our energy resources more wisely to maintain our quality of life.
+Similarly, an energy efficient boiler uses less fuel to heat a home to a given temperature than a less efficient model, so we must use our green energy resources more wisely to maintain our quality of life.

 Increasing energy efficiency throughout the house frequently requires an initial financial investment, but in many situations this investment will pay for itself quickly through lower energy bills.
 Because of this, lowering our energy use through increased efficiency is a desirable place to start.
 This will not only benefit the environment, but also increase our ability to save money and use energy more effectively as a whole.